 Unhoused New Yorkers

-Samaritan Daytop Village offers help to homeless New Yorkers and at-risk veteran families through partnerships with the New York City Department of Homeless Services, and the U.S. Departments of Veterans Affairs and Housing and Urban Development.
+Samaritan Daytop Village offers help to homeless New Yorkers through partnerships with the New York City Department of Homeless Services and the U.S. Department of Housing and Urban Development.

 Temporary Housing & Shelters

 We operate transitional residences for homeless families at our 93rd Avenue, Boulevard, Bridge Family II, Bridge Haven, Gloria's House, Boulevard, and Bridge Haven facilities.
 We also administer the Forbell, Myrtle Avenue, 49th Street, and 53rd Street shelters for men and the Van Siclen Women's Shelter.
 These programs provide individuals and families with a temporary place to stay while they work to acquire permanent housing and return to the community.
 Each year, Samaritan Daytop Village helps more than 800 New Yorkers find permanent, affordable places to live.
 To access City shelters and transitional residences, please see our FAQs.

 Permanent Supportive Housing Program